-Paul has practiced school law for over seventeen (17) years with specific emphasis on special education law and labor negotiations.
+Paul has practiced school law for over twenty-two (22) years with specific emphasis on special education law and labor negotiations.

 In the area of special education, Paul has appeared countless times before the Office of Administrative Law in the State’s three (3) vicinages located in Trenton, Newark and Atlantic City, New Jersey.
 He has tried scores of special education cases to their conclusion for the legal benefit of the respective boards of education he represented.
 Paul has also participated in hundreds of mediation sessions throughout the State.
 As such, he has a distinct advantage in that he is fully familiar with the Mediators’ styles to reach resolution of disputed matters.
 Paul has capitalized on those styles during mediations to reach settlements that are beneficial to his clients and the education of the child at issue.

 Paul has lectured frequently for the New Jersey School Boards Association, NJAPSA, NJASA, and NJPSA.
-During 2014 and 2015, Paul provided multiple full day seminars regarding legal strategies and nuances associated with special education litigation.
 He has also presented several all-day special education seminars with the New Jersey Schools Insurance Group.
 Such all-day presentations included mock mediation sessions and mock due process hearings.
 Paul’s involvement in special education matters is extensive, and he uses that experience to guide his clients in legally sound and educationally-wise decisions.

-Paul has also been involved in several Section 504 disputes as well as multiple appearances before the New Jersey Division on Civil Rights and the United States Office of Civil Rights.
+Paul has also been involved in several Section 504 disputes as dozens and dozens of appearances before the New Jersey Division on Civil Rights and the United States Department of Education Office for Civil Rights.

 He negotiates frankly and fairly.
 The strategies employed to reach a deal are not only beneficial to the District, but also harmonious to the working relationships between the Board of Education and the local associations.
 He interjects levity into the sometimes awkward process of negotiations, and his approach is always professional without the need for any unnecessary criticism of the other party’s positions.

 As part of this area of work, Paul has been involved in mediations and fact-finding sessions during the negotiations’ process.
 Paul also practices public sector labor law.
-He has represented school districts in hundreds of arbitration hearings before the New Jersey Public Employment Relations Commission.
+He has represented school districts in approximately one hundred (100) arbitration hearings before the New Jersey Public Employment Relations Commission.